Rock-n-Roll-CRC/100-days-of-code/log.md

 ### Day 8: July 8, Monday

 **Today's Progress**: Today, I've learnt about how to get and set styles, attributes and classes using the DOM, I also got familiar with new types of events and event handlers.
-I've solved some katas on [Codewars](https://www.codewars.com) and worked on my [Frontend Mentor project](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj/hub). ✅
+I've solved some katas on [Codewars](https://www.codewars.com). 〽️

 **Thoughts**: Quite a tough day, I've been exhaused and had no energy to code, hopefully the next day will be better. 😵‍💫